kevinzakka/torchnca/README.md

 # Neighbourhood Components Analysis

-A pytorch implementation of [Neighbourhood Components Analysis]() by *J. Goldberger, G. Hinton, S. Roweis, R. Salakhutdinov*.
+A PyTorch implementation of [Neighbourhood Components Analysis]() by *J. Goldberger, G. Hinton, S. Roweis, R. Salakhutdinov*.

 NCA learns a linear transformation of the dataset such that the expected leave-one-out performance of kNN in the transformed space is maximized.